The Best Bank Accounts for Kids 2023

 According to The Barefoot Investor, banks will automatically offer your child their first credit card at 17.
 This is not something I want for my kids personally, so you might want to watch out for that too!

-Be mindful that many banks will require the parents/guardians to also hold an account with them first before allowing them to open a bank account for kids.
+Be mindful that many banks will require the parents/guardians to also hold an account with them first before allowing them to open a bank account for a child.
 Of course, adult accounts almost always attract fees and charges, so it's best to understand what that will cost you and what the restrictions (if any) will be.

 And finally, remember, it's okay to change as many times as you like.
 Gone are the days of personal relationships with your local bank manager.
 Banks constantly change their rates, so don’t be frightened to follow the best rates and change accounts/banks as you see fit.
 At the end of the day, it’s about creating the best wealth for your children.